Egio7/Egio7/writeups/principal.md

 **Read client-side JavaScript thoroughly.** `app.js` documented the entire authentication flow, claim schema, encryption algorithms, and every API endpoint.
 This eliminated all guesswork about how the token system worked and what parameters to forge.
 In real engagements, developers routinely leave far more in client-side code than they should.

-**Know your CVEs.** The Nmap fingerprint gave us `pac4j-jwt/6.0.3` immediately.
+**Know your CVEs.** The version was identified from the login page footer: `v1.2.0 | Powered by pac4j`.
+Cross-referencing this against CVE-2026-29000's affected range (pac4j-jwt < 6.3.3) confirms the target is vulnerable.
 Recognising that version as vulnerable and understanding *why* (PlainJWT bypass inside JWE) made exploitation direct rather than exploratory.

 **Public keys are not always safe.** Normally exposing an RSA public key is a non-issue.
 CVE-2026-29000 turns it into a full authentication bypass.
 The `alg: none` attack surface has existed since JWT was introduced — libraries handling JWE+JWT combinations must explicitly reject unsigned inner tokens regardless of the outer encryption.